Vladimir Khavinson

+On 26 October 2016, he was awarded the Order of Friendship for his great contribution to the development of healthcare, medical science and many years of conscientious work.

+Khavinson died on 6 January 2024, at the age of 77.

 Field of work

-During 1973 - 2013 V. Kh.
-Khavinson et al., extracted from various organs over 20 complexes of physiologically active peptides, as well as 15 others synthesized from amino acids, (di-, tri-, tetrapeptides), all being covered by patents in many countries including the USA, Canada, Australia, Europe, Japan, Korea, Israel, etc.
+During 1973–2013, Khavinson et al., extracted from various organs over 20 complexes of physiologically active peptides, as well as 15 others synthesized from amino acids, (di-, tri-, tetrapeptides), all being covered by patents in many countries including the US, Canada, Australia, Europe, Japan, Korea, Israel, etc.